ErenratZeng/Android-Development-COMP6442/items/report.md

    - *The button on home page sometimes gets smaller*
    - The reason it gets smaller is because we used third party library to achiece dynamic effect, but it seems that the third party library has some bug we can't fix.
 2. *Bug 2:*
    - *The length of chat message container is fixed.
 It may looks weird in landscape mode.*
     - The reason of fixed container width is to eliminate extra spaces with *wrap_content(0dp)* in Recycle View.
+3. *Bug 3:*
+   - When user finished upload avatar, if user return to last page, they won't see the avatar update, but when they return to the main page, they will see the update.

-3. *Error 1:*
+4. *Error 1:*
     - An crash appears when user try to upload avatar, but user only open the folder and quit.
     - The reason it crashed is because there is no fail listener added to the inner layer.
-4. *Error 2:*
+5. *Error 2:*
    - *An error message appears in the logcat when attempting to request a user's profile picture if it has not been set.*
     - The default profile picture will be applied with the error.
 It does not affect any functionality.
+6. *Error 3:*
+   - An white sreen flash with return to welcome page will happen when user leave username and password empty and press login
+   - This issue might cause crash, but most of time it won't

 <br> <hr>